openrndr/openrndr/Module.md

 # Package org.openrndr.extensions
 a simple Extension interface with which default Program behaviour can be changed.

-# Package org.openrndr.extensions.drawrate
-a configurable Extension which supports finer presentation control

-# Package org.openrndr.ffmpeg
-code related to optional FFMPEG based video playback

 # Package org.openrndr.filter
 optional library of filtering and post processing related code

-# Package org.openrndr.filter.antialias
-a filter type in the openrndr-filter library

-# Package org.openrndr.filter.blend
-a filter type in the openrndr-filter library

-# Package org.openrndr.filter.blur
-a filter type in the openrndr-filter library

-# Package org.openrndr.filter.color
-a filter type in the openrndr-filter library

-# Package org.openrndr.filter.dither
-a filter type in the openrndr-filter library

-# Package org.openrndr.filter.screenspace
-a filter type in the openrndr-filter library

-# Package org.openrndr.filter.transforms
-a filter type in the openrndr-filter library

-# Package org.openrndr.filter.unary
-a filter type in the openrndr-filter library

-# Package org.openrndr.internal
-a core component

-# Package org.openrndr.internal.gl3
-the OpenGL3 backend for OPENGL

-# Package org.openrndr.internal.gl3.dds
-support for dds file format

 # Package org.openrndr.math
 code related to math, mostly computer graphics math